Zulko/moviepy/docs/getting_started/effects.rst

 Already-implemented effects
 ------------------------------

-See :ref:`ref_videofx` for a complete list and documentation of these
+See :ref:`refvideofx` for a complete list and documentation of these

 Methods to create custom effects